 This is me, the metalsmithing guru with a soft spot for storytelling:

 So you've come to read my story.
-For me, the stories always start with memories.
+Well, for me, the stories always start with memories.

 My first memory is of metal.
 I'd just turned four and was on the catwalk at the steel mill where my father worked.
 We were high above the "hot strip" when a giant slab of glowing red iron below enthralled my young imagination.
 That bright spark lit the creative fire.
-Throughout my youth, I spent countless hours making art and cultivating a unique style.
+Throughout my youth, I spent countless hours making art and cultivating a unique artistic style.
 The moment I first held a torch, watching the silver turn a vivid cherry red at my own hand, I knew I would become a metalsmith.

 Long before I made jewelry, I was already a storyteller.
 Whether telling tales about family members around the campfire or sharing stories and inside jokes with friends in the school cafeteria, I saw the power in creating shared histories with those around me.
 Remembering someone's favorite something.
 Recounting moments long-forgotten by others.
 My brain was an encyclopedia filled with all of our collective memories.

 It had never occurred to me that this vault of information within me might not always be reliable.
 Until, that is, someone close to me was diagnosed with Alzheimer's.
 A disease that literally steals your memories from you, slowly emptying the vault.